What does it mean for Sheffield?

 For some cities across the world, developing an age-friendly city is about making radical, innovative change.
 In Sheffield’s case, it’s all about building on the successes that are already happening, and have been happening for many years, so that our future is one where everyone can have a brilliant experience of living and ageing in Sheffield.

 In 2019 the leader of Sheffield City Council wrote to the World Health Organisation, and Sheffield were successful in joining 1000s of other cities as members of the global Age-friendly Cities and Communities network.
-This significant milestone followed the City for Ages framework drawn up in 2012.
+This significant milestone followed the City for All Ages framework drawn up in 2012.